SiyungCho/seroflow/docs/docs/seroflow.rst

   pipeline = Pipeline()
   pipeline.add_step(sample_function) # We can add the Custom Step function by passing the function name as an object

-Please review the [Step](step.md) documentation for further information.
+Please review the :ref:`step_doc` documentation for further information.

 Case 2: Creating Custom Extractors and Loaders
 ^^^^^^^^^^^^^^^^^